unicefuganda/edtrac/README.md

 by the education monitoring system include data on teacher attendance, presense of amenities such as hygienic facilities at schools.

-The Education monitoring application is closely linked and some of its data is directly drawn from Ureport (www.ureport.ug) - a community focused social monitoring tool from which RapidSMS-EMIS mines for education related issues sent in by youth in their communities.

 Technically speaking, RapidSMS-EMIS leverages the work of rapidsms-script (github.com/daveycrockett/rapidsms-script/) to provide an easy system for automated conversation-like communication between the rapidsms-emis